metio/yosql/yosql-website/content/_index.md

 > write more SQL!

 `YoSQL` is a [yesql](https://github.com/krisajenkins/yesql) inspired persistence solution for [Java](https://www.java.com/).
-It converts [SQL](https://en.wikipedia.org/wiki/SQL) statements into type-safe Java code with lots of configuration options for fine-tuning and support for a wide variety of persistence APIs.
+It converts [SQL](https://en.wikipedia.org/wiki/SQL) statements into type-safe Java code with lots of configuration options for fine-tuning.

 ## Features